P-Shreyas543/Eye-Gaze-Controlled-Wheelchair/README.md

 ## Testing

-Add tests for critical parts of your project to ensure everything works as expected.
-Use a framework like `unittest` or `pytest` for Python.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+1. **Verify WiFi Connection**:
+   - Check the Serial Monitor for the ESP32's IP address and ensure it is connected to your WiFi network.
+The IP address should match what you configured in `app.py`.

+2. **Test Motor Control**:
+   - Use manual commands (e.g., "Forward", "Backward", "Left", "Right") to test the motor control functions directly.
+Verify that the motors respond as expected to each command.

+3. **Check Command Handling**:
+   - Ensure that the ESP32 correctly parses and executes the commands received over UDP.
+The Serial Monitor should display the commands it receives and the actions it takes based on those commands.

 ## Troubleshooting

 - **ESP32 not connecting to WiFi**: Ensure that the SSID and password are correctly set in `main.ino` and that the ESP32 is within range of the network.
 - **Motor not responding**: Check the wiring connections and ensure the motor driver is properly powered.
 Also, make sure the motor driver is correctly configured in the ESP32 code.
 - **Errors running `app.py`**: Verify that all dependencies are correctly installed and that your Python environment is correctly set up.
 Ensure the webcam is properly connected and accessible.
 - **No UDP communication**: Make sure that the ESP32 and Raspberry Pi are on the same network.
 Check if the port numbers in `app.py` and `main.ino` match.
 - **Unexpected behavior**: Check the Serial Monitor on the ESP32 for debugging information.
 Ensure the gaze detection and command mapping in `app.py` are functioning as intended.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.
 Feel free to add more troubleshooting tips based on common issues you encounter.

+For any additional questions or support, please contact [Shreyas P](mailto:shreyasp182002@gmail.com).